 Directors are elected by a plurality of the shares of common stock present or represented by proxy and entitled to vote, and the nominees who receive the most votes will be elected.
-The three Class I director nominees with the most votes will be elected as Class I directors to serve terms ending at our 2025 annual meeting of stockholders.
+The three Class II director nominees with the most votes will be elected as Class II directors to serve terms ending at our 2026 annual meeting of stockholders.
 Abstentions and broker non-votes will not be taken into account in determining the outcome of these elections.
-We did not receive any nominations from any stockholders for the 2022 annual meeting of stockholders.
+We did not receive any nominations from any stockholders for the 2023 annual meeting of stockholders.

-Ratification of the selection of our independent registered public accounting firm and approval by non-binding advisory vote of the fiscal year 2022 compensation of our Named Executive Officers each requires the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote.
+Ratification of the selection of our independent registered public accounting firm and approval by non-binding advisory vote of the fiscal year 2023 compensation of our Named Executive Officers each requires the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote.
 For these proposals, abstentions are treated as shares present or represented and voting, so abstaining has the same effect as a negative vote.
+In the case of the proposal to determine the frequency of future stockholder advisory votes on executive compensation, although the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote is considered approval of the proposal, if no frequency receives a majority, then that frequency that receives the highest number of votes cast will be deemed to be the frequency selected by stockholders.